Golden Kamuy

 Golden Kamuy (ゴールデンカムイ, Gōruden Kamui) is a Japanese manga series written and illustrated by Satoru Noda.
 It was serialized in Shueisha's seinen manga magazine Weekly Young Jump from August 2014 to April 2022, with its chapters collected in 31 tankōbon volumes.
-The story follows Saichi Sugimoto, a veteran of the early twentieth-century Russo-Japanese War, and his quest to find a huge fortune of gold of the Ainu people, helped by a young Ainu girl named Asirpa.
-The Ainu language in the story is supervised by Hiroshi Nakagawa, an Ainu language linguist from Chiba University.
+The story follows Saichi Sugimoto, a veteran of the early twentieth-century Russo-Japanese War, and Asirpa, a young Ainu girl.
+Together, they embark on a journey to search for a vast fortune in gold that once belonged to the Ainu.
+The Ainu language in the story was supervised by Hiroshi Nakagawa, an Ainu language linguist from Chiba University.

 An anime television series adaptation produced by Geno Studio aired with two seasons from April to December 2018.
 A third season aired from October to December 2020.
 A fourth season produced by Brain's Base aired from October 2022 to June 2023.
-A fifth season, adapting the manga's final arc, is set to premiere in January 2026.
-A live-action film adaptation opened in Japanese theaters in January 2024, with its story continuing as a live-action television series that premiered in October 2024.
+A fifth season, adapting most of the manga's final arc, aired from January to March 2026, and a sequel adapting the remainder has been announced for Q4 2026.
+A live-action film adaptation opened in Japanese theaters in January 2024, with its story continuing as a live-action television series that released in October 2024 and a sequel film that premiered in March 2026.
 The manga has been licensed for an English-language release by Viz Media since 2016.

 By July 2024, the Golden Kamuy manga had over 29 million copies in circulation.
 The manga won the ninth Manga Taishō in 2016 and the 22nd Tezuka Osamu Cultural Prize in 2018.